 The data used in the analysis was gathered from the high school in which the researcher worked over a two-year period.
 The statistical analysis consisted of gathering the number of reading writing and math sections passed on the WASL by the individual students and then doing a t-test to measure for significance.
 After the statistical analysis was completed, the researcher found that there was support for the original hypotheses.
-Because the original hypothesis was supported, the null hypothesis was rejected.
+Because the original hypothesis was rejected.